EmreKanbay/Cheat-Sheet-Manager/src/Resources/Components/Docs/UiKit.md

 2. **Create a New Project**:

-   - Open Xcode and select &quot;Create a new Xcode project.&quot;
+   - Open Xcode and select "Create a new Xcode project."
-   - Choose a template for your project (e.g., App) and click &quot;Next.&quot;
+   - Choose a template for your project (e.g., App) and click "Next."
-   - Enter your project details and click &quot;Next.&quot;
+   - Enter your project details and click "Next."
-   - Choose a location to save your project and click &quot;Create.&quot;
+   - Choose a location to save your project and click "Create."

 3. **Import UIKit**:
    - UIKit is automatically included in your project when you create a new iOS app in Xcode.